 John and Samuel rented a house at 81 Rundle Street in Adelaide shortly after arriving, while the Lucas family including Mary, settled in Surryville, which was located on the banks of the Field River (Section 499).

 John Reynell was primarily a farmer, as indicated by an entry in his diary, which states in November/December 1838 he was busy planting potatoes on the flats near the Field River and caring for the stock he bought out with him.

 John and Mary were married at Holy Trinity Church in Adelaide on 31st January, 1839 and continued to live in Adelaide, while still renting the cottage at Surryville until he was able to purchase his own section of land.

-On the 12th of March 1839, Section 524 was granted to Thomas Lucas who immediately rented it to John Reynell until the Indenture for Sale was drawn up on the 26th of August 1839, when John agreed to pay Thomas and Catherine Lucas £80 for the 80 acre section.
+On 12 March 1839, Section 524 was granted to Thomas Lucas who immediately rented it to John Reynell until the Indenture for Sale was drawn up on 26 August 1839, when John agreed to pay Thomas and Catherine Lucas £80 for the 80 acre section.